grantjenks/python-diskcache/docs/tutorial.rst

 for lookups.
 Instead lookups depend on the serialization method defined by :class:`Disk <diskcache.Disk>` objects.
 For strings, bytes, integers, and floats, equality matches Python's definition.
-But large integers and all other types will be converted to bytes using pickling and the bytes representation will define equality.
+But large integers and all other types will be converted to bytes and the bytes representation will define equality.

+The default :class:`diskcache.Disk` serialization uses pickling for both keys and values.
+Unfortunately, pickling produces inconsistencies sometimes when applied to container data types like tuples.
+Two equal tuples may serialize to different bytes objects using pickle.
+The likelihood of differences is reduced by using `pickletools.optimize` but still inconsistencies occur (`#54`_).
+The inconsistent serialized pickle values is particularly problematic when applied to the key in the cache.
+Consider using an alternative Disk type, like :class:`JSONDisk <diskcache.JSONDisk>`, for consistent serialization of keys.

 SQLite is used to synchronize database access between threads and processes and as such inherits all SQLite caveats.
 Most notably SQLite is `not recommended`_